CountTRuCoLa: Rule Learning for Interpretable Temporal Knowledge Graph Forecasting: Approach

-Our approach learns a confidence function for each rule by optimizing the parameters \((\alpha_r, \lambda_r, \phi_r, \rho_r, \kappa_r, \gamma_r)\) aiming to minimize the sum of squared errors between the predicted confidence \(conf_r(\Delta)\)~(Equation~\ref{eq:conf_delta}) and the observed confidence values from the examples $E_r$.
+Using an exponential function to model temporal decay was inspired by TLogic~\cite{Liu2021tlogic}.
+While TLogic applies a fixed decay factor to all rules, we learn rule-specific parameters to represent diverse temporal behaviors.
+In addition, we introduce $\phi_r$ to control the asymptotic lower bound of $f_r$

 Recall that $E_r$ for a rule $r$ consists of $N$ examples $(\Delta_i, y_i)$, where $i = 1, \ldots, N$.
-Here, $y_i$ is the truth value indicating whether a body and head grounding appeared together ($1$) or not ($0$).
+Here, $y_i$ is the truth value indicating whether a body and head grounding appeared together ($true=1$) or not ($false=0$).
+We also call $y_i$ the observed confidence value.
+Our approach learns a confidence function for each rule by optimizing the parameters \((\alpha_r, \lambda_r, \phi_r, \rho_r, \kappa_r, \gamma_r)\) aiming to minimize the sum of squared errors between the predicted confidence \(\textit{conf}_r(\Delta)\)~(Equation~\ref{eq:conf_delta}) and the observed confidence values from the examples $E_r$.
 For simplicity, we omit the subscript~$_r$ in the following.

-Following the approach of~\cite{meilicke2024anytime} for confidence computation in static KGs (see Section~\ref{sec:approach}), we adjust the observed confidence values by adding a constant $\mathcal{P}$ to the denominator.
+Following the approach of~\cite{meilicke2024anytime} for confidence computation in static KGC, we adjust the observed confidence values by adding a constant $\mathcal{P}$ to the denominator.
 Here, $\mathcal{P}$ is a hyperparameter.
-Unlike the static setting, we apply this transformation separately for each $\min(\Delta)$.
-We denote this transformation as $s$, yielding the modified observed confidence value $\tilde{y_i} = s(\Delta_i, y_i)$.
-Details of this computation are provided in Algorithm A.1 in the supplementary material.
+Unlike the static setting, we apply this adjustment separately for each value of $\min(\Delta)$.
+We denote this resulting transformation by $s$, yielding modified observed confidence values $\tilde{y_i} = s(\Delta_i, y_i)$.
+For each group of examples in $E_r$ that share the same minimal time distance $\min(\Delta_i)$, we compute a scaling factor $k(\min(\Delta_i))$ rescale the observed confidence value $y_i$ as: